As an Amazon Associate I earn from qualifying purchases.

 I sure hope so!
 I was pretty stoked with the Lacoste polo (since it’s actually authentic) and I’ll also list the golf polos, the tights, and maybe 1-2 other things.
 Because it was only $15 (after shipping) for this box it’s not much of a trick to make 5x my money or more.

 Honestly, this box is a winner as far as mystery boxes go.
 To be able to add 10 or more items to your inventory with minimal effort is awesome.
-You can’t get inventory cheaper than this at any thrift store (and it’s much faster than the bins).
+You can’t get inventory cheaper than this at any thrift store (and it’s much faster than the bins or another pay-by-the-pound clothing store).

 Oof.
 That’s all I can say about this box.
 Let’s just say that it fulfilled my expectations in the worst way possible.
 Imagine that you went into a random thrift store, scooped up an arm full of random plush off the shelf, and took it home.
 That’s what this box was.